Education in Bihar: Educational challenges

 The school system in Bihar lacks infrastructure, adequate teachers, and resources.
 Firstly, there is a shortage of qualified teachers.
 Only 55% of teachers teaching secondary school and 40% at the higher secondary level have adequate qualifications for their job.
 Furthermore, the majority of schools are lacking in resources and infrastructure.
 In 2016, approximately 0.8% of schools in Bihar had access to computers.
 In 2016, 30.7% of schools did not have library books available for students to use.
 Additionally, around 29.4% of schools did not have a toilet available and usable.

 In Bihar, the education of women represents a significant problem.
 Issues such as gender inequality in India add an extra barrier that prevents schooling for young girls.
 Women's access to education is often hampered by societal and economic pressures.
 Around half of Biharis are literate; and there has been a 20% improvement in female literacy in the 21st century, bringing women on par with men.
 Due to the prevalence of gender roles, a young girl is likely destined to be married off, so there are often no perceived benefits of educating her.
 Child marriage represents a significant issue that is extremely prevalent in Bihar.
 The education of a young woman is not as critical as the education of a young man, because he is expected to provide for his family.
 In Bihar, over 24.5% of young girls aged 7–18 drop out of secondary school.
 It is common for young girls approaching puberty to drop out of school to focus on preparing for getting married.
-The struggling educational landscape in Bihar disproportionately affects woman.
+The struggling educational landscape in Bihar disproportionately affects women.

 Rural and impoverished areas are also more challenged by Bihar's failing education system.
 Urban areas have higher literacy rates than rural.
 Literacy rates are higher in the west and central urban areas of Bihar and the lowest in the north and east regions of the state.
-The southern regions lies in between.
+The southern region lies in between.
 The urban literacy rate 83% while the rural literacy rate is 69.5%, showing improvement.
 Districts in rural areas tend to have a large population of impoverished Muslim communities.
 Rural communities are disproportionately affected by the education crisis because of the wealth disparities between rural and urban districts.

 In the state's rural regions, parents understand the importance of educating their children; however, due to socio-cultural and economic factors, getting married or working often trumps receiving an education.
 In Bihar, the total number of children working more than six months a year is around 0.54 million, and there are approximately 0.58 million children who are working less than six months a year.
 Child labour presents a significant barrier that blocks children from receiving an education.
 Many children do not have educational opportunities or options available to them because they must work to support their families financially.